 This site, bounded by Hillen Rd., Wellbourne Rd. and Sherwood Ave. in Baltimore, was selected and purchased for a new electric distribution facility, known as the Loch Raven Electric Facility.
 It will reliably distribute electric power to the homes and businesses in the area.
 BGE will maintain a fenced, secure location at this site until construction begins soon.
 BGE worked closely with Baltimore City and community stakeholders to select the new location that will help ensure continued electric service reliability.
 Contact BGEProject@bge.com with any questions or concerns.

 To meet increasing service demands throughout South Baltimore, BGE is constructing the new Clare Street Substation.
 The new substation will be built on existing BGE property located near the corner of Clare Street and Annapolis Road.
 BGE contractors will begin work in spring 2022 by removing existing underground infrastructure at this site.
 Project construction is expected to take place Monday - Friday between the hours of 7:00 a.m. and 5:00 p.m.
 The Clare Street Substation marks the first of several investments that BGE is making in the South Baltimore region over the coming years.
 Following completion of the Clare Street Substation, BGE will also rebuild the nearby Westport Substation to replace aging infrastructure.
 A new substation will also be built at Port Covington to support increased demand in the region.
-For questions about this project, please contact Ms. Joy Hamilton at 240‐583‐7925 or Mr. Patrick Smith at 410-618-0104.
+For questions about this project, please contact Ms. Joy Hamilton at 240‐583‐7925.
 You may also email bgeproject@bge.com and reference Clare Street Substation.